danielegiulianini/smart-drive/README.md

 * ELM327 OBD-II scanner

 ## How to deploy

-While the backend and frontend software
+The system has been designed to be deployed and run onto (at least 2) different execution scenario:

-### Running with emulated Engine Control Unit (ECU)
+- with a emulated Engine Control Unit (ECU) to ease development
+- with a real ECU
+Note that the modifications only affects the ECU component as all the SW components have been designed to be *interoperable* by adopting a *microservices architecture*.

+### Running with emulated ECU

 #### Global prerequisites
 - Git